st0pli/LafTools/docs/fi/README.md

 - Saatavilla Docker-kuvat ja Portable Edition
 - Ylimääräisiä apuvälineitä, kuten muistiinpanoja, käsikirjoja jne...

+# 🌱 Mitä nimeä vaivaa?

+- `L` -> Linked
+- `A` -> Asynchronous
+- `F` -> Fantastic

+In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

+Rest assured, this project will evolve in remarkable and fantastic ways over time.
+This project needs more time, just like wine, gets better with time.

 # 🌠 Esikatselu

 > LafTools on edelleen kehitteillä, sen käyttöliittymä, riippuvuudet tai edellytykset voivat muuttua tarpeen mukaan.